But the following areas often don’t get talked about enough, and they’re just as important!

 For those scenarios where we can’t change the stressor, we can alter how we respond to it.
 One way to do this is to recognize when we’re stressing over unimportant things or things we can’t control.
 Whenever you feel stressed about something, ask yourself if this is:

-- A) important in the grand scheme of life
+- A) important in the grand

 - B) something you can control